 — David Dubal, faculty at the Julliard School and author of The Art of the Piano

-Rachmaninoff Piano Concerto No. 2
+Rachmaninoff Piano Concerto No. 1 in F-sharp Minor

-Hailed as “a formidable and magnificent pianist” by the New York Concert Review, Egyptian pianist Wael Farouk has already had an extensive performing career at the age of 32.
-With a vast repertoire spanning from Scarlatti to Bolcom, he commands more than 50 concertos and 60 solo programs, including the complete piano works of Chopin and Rachmaninoff.
-He has appeared as a soloist with orchestras on three continents and has given the Egyptian premieres of the Rachmaninoff Piano Concerto No. 3, Brahms Piano Concerto No. 2, and Prokofiev Piano Concertos Nos.
-1, 2, and 3.
+Hailed as “a formidable and magnificent pianist” by the New York Concert Review, Egyptian-born pianist Dr. Wael Farouk has had an extensive worldwide performing career.
+With a vast repertoire spanning from Rameau to Bolcom, he commands more than 70 concertos and 60 solo programs, including the complete piano works of J. S. Bach, Brahms, Chopin, and Rachmaninoff, as well as the complete piano sonatas of Beethoven, Scriabin, and Prokofiev.

-Mr. Farouk has performed with numerous conductors, including Christoph Mueller, Steven Lloyd, Patrick Fournilier, and Philippe Entremont.
-He has toured England, Russia, Italy, France, Spain, Hungary, Germany, Czech Republic, Columbia, and Japan, including venues such as the White Hall in St. Petersburg, the Kurt Masur Hall at the Johann Sebastian Bach Music School in Leipzig, and Schumann’s house.
-In 2004, Mr. Farouk was given the honor of playing on Tchaikovsky’s piano—the first pianist to do so since Vladimir Horowitz.
+Farouk has performed with numerous conductors, including Christoph Mueller, Steven Lloyd, Patrick Fournilier, and Philippe Entremont.
+He has toured England, Russia, Italy, France, Spain, Hungary, Germany, Czech Republic, Colombia, and Japan, including venues such as the White Hall in St. Petersburg, the Kurt Masur Hall at the Johann Sebastian Bach Music School in Leipzig, and Schumann’s house.
+In 2004, Farouk was given the honor of playing on Tchaikovsky’s piano—the first pianist to do so since Vladimir Horowitz.

-Mr. Farouk’s career was born out of adversity.
+Farouk’s career was born out of adversity.
 Despite receiving the highest scores on his entrance exams at the Cairo Conservatory, he originally was turned away due his small stature and an unusual hand condition that prevents him from making a fist or straightening his fingers.
-Admitted for a trial period at the age of seven, Mr. Farouk overcame all odds and became one of the conservatory’s most accomplished graduates.
+Admitted for a trial period at the age of seven, Farouk overcame all odds and eventually became one of the conservatory’s most accomplished graduates.